Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 How does Rust achieve that?
 First and foremost by restricting itself to only employ *zero-cost abstractions*.
 In simple terms that basically means, that
 1. You do not "pay" for abstractions that you don't use.
-2. If you use a certain abstraction you cannot get any better by hand-coding it.
+2. If you use a certain abstraction you cannot get better performance by hand-coding it.

  On the other hand Rust introduces some new concepts, most notably those of *Ownership and Borrowing* which are an evolutionary step forward in language design.
 Those concepts make whole classes of bugs in Rust impossible which plague software development since decades, and it does so without impact on performance unlike other solutions to that problem like garbage collection.